mike6649/fl-minillm/README.md

 #### Hardware Dependencies

-- A X86-CPU machine with at least GB host memory
-- At least two computation nodes, each of which is equipted with at least 4 Nvidia GPUs.
+- At least two computation nodes, each of which is equipped with at least 4 Nvidia GPUs.

 #### Software Dependencies

-The main softwares used in this projects are
+The main software used in this project are

 - PyTorch 2.0.1
 - DeepSpeed 0.10.1